Last update: 29 September 2015

 Additionally, wider concerns have been raised about the impact of targeted medicine (which is largely based on biomarker research).
 As targeted treatments only bring benefits to the sub-population of patients that respond to them, the challenge is to ensure that medicines are developed for those who fall outside of this sub-population.

-- Industry Pharmacogenomics Working Group (2012).
+- Education Task Force, Industry Pharmacogenomics Working Group (2012).
 Understanding the intent, scope, and public health benefits of exploratory biomarker research.
 A guide for IRBs/IECs and investigational site staff.
-Retrieved 1 September, 2015 from http://i-pwg.org/index.php?option=com_docman&task=doc_download&gid=187&Itemid=118
+Retrieved 13 October 2023 from https://i-pwg.org

 - Presentation: Biomarkers